 The athletic mouthguard looks at the way your jaw, teeth and temporomandibular joint (TMJ) work together through their position in the mouth.
 When there is a problem with your jaw alignment, symptoms such as headaches, pain in the neck & shoulders, jaw pain, clicking or popping of the jaw and ringing in the ears can occur.

-Dr. Palmer is able to determine your best possible jaw position through a computerized jaw tracking system and TENS machine.
+Dr. Palmer has the knowledge and technology to determine your best possible jaw position through a computerized jaw tracking system and TENS machine.
 The TENS machine helps relax your muscles, putting them in their most comfortable position.
 During your evaluation, Dr. Palmer will take impressions of your teeth and record your optimal bite.
-Your mouthguard will take about a week to be made in a lab and during your second visit, you will be fitted with your brand new custom-made mouth guard.
+Your mouth guard will take about a week to be made in a lab and during your second visit, you will be fitted with your brand new custom-made mouth guard.

 When your lower jaw is misaligned there is additional stress and strain put on the muscles of your face, jaw and neck.
 In addition, your shoulders and upper back muscles are negatively affected.